Osaka's heart of streetwear and third-wave coffee is ideal for shopping, live music, and street food

 You can reach Amerikamura by train and on foot.

 The neighborhood developed in the late 1960s and quickly transformed into a hub for new trends and street fashion.
 Many shops were opened selling jeans and vintage clothes imported from the West Coast of America, and this is one of the explanations for the neighboorhood's name.
 It is also thought that the freewheeling feel of the place is perhaps seen by the typically more reserved Japanese mainstream population as being somewhat “American”.

 Sights, shops and sounds

 Amerikamura is full of new and used record stores.
 For people-watching, head to Triangle Park, where youth of various subcultures gather.
-You can see a live show at Sun Hall or FanJ, or party all night at Joule, Circus, or Alzar.
+You can see a live show at shinsaibashi SUNHALL or Shinsaibashi FANJ, or party all night at club JOULE or CIRCUS OSAKA.

 After taking in the sights and sounds of Amerikamura, head to neighboring Tachibana-dori Street for a more relaxed atmosphere.